ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 For smaller values of K, the oscillators remain incoherent (i.e., not synchronized).

-As K approaches a critical value K_c (around 0.16 in this case), we observe a phase transition that is referred to as the **“onset of synchronization”**.
+As K approaches a critical value $K_c$ (around 0.16 in this case), we observe a phase transition that is referred to as the **“onset of synchronization”**.

-For larger values of K > K_c, the order parameter R increases asymptotically towards one, suggesting that the oscillators get completely synchronized.
+For larger values of $K > K_c$, the order parameter R increases asymptotically towards one, suggesting that the oscillators get completely synchronized.

-For the asymptotic case of very large N, Kuramoto showed that as K increases, the system of N oscillators shows a phase transition at a critical threshold K_c.
+For the asymptotic case of very large N, Kuramoto showed that as K increases, the system of N oscillators shows a phase transition at a critical threshold $K_c$.

 At that threshold, the system moves rapidly from a de-coherent state to a coherent state in which almost all oscillators are synchronized (and so the order parameter R increases rapidly from 0 to 1).

 A necessary condition for the onset of complete synchronization is that

-K >= K_c = 2 / πΩ
+$K \geq K_c = \frac{2}{πΩ}$

-This visualization shows numerical results from simulations with N=100 oscillators in which the average angular frequency is Ω = 4 rads/sec, and K_c \~= 0.16.
+This visualization shows numerical results from simulations with N=100 oscillators in which the average angular frequency is Ω = 4 rads/sec, and $K_c \approx 0.16$.

 **Food For Thought**
 - Try to derive the Kuramoto critical coupling threshold given on this page.